 Monroeville is a very small village located in the state of Ohio.
 With a population of 1,282 people and just one neighborhood, Monroeville is the 541st largest community in Ohio.
-Monroeville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Monroeville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Monroeville is a blue-collar town, with 43.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Monroeville is a village of construction workers and builders, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Monroeville who work in management occupations (11.66%), teaching (9.02%), and sales jobs (8.24%).